Braintree-by-Vox/Scanning-for-BC/3-Processing.md

 ![alt text](./img/image-10.png)

-**Warehouse Picks**: On warehouse picks, the standard lines section is hidden on mobile devices and a mobile friendly section is displayed.<br><br><br>Currently caters for source documents Sales Order and Transfer Order.<br><br>When a tracking no. is captured, the system will check the bin contents and assign the available quantity to pick.<br><br>If there isn’t enough to cover the outstanding quantity, the split function should be used to scan a tracking no. from another bin.
+**Warehouse Picks**: On warehouse picks, the standard lines section is hidden on mobile devices and a mobile friendly section is displayed.<br>Currently caters for source documents Sales Order and Transfer Order.<br>When a tracking no. is captured, the system will check the bin contents and assign the available quantity to pick.<br>If there isn’t enough to cover the outstanding quantity, the split function should be used to scan a tracking no. from another bin.

 ![alt text](./img/image-11.png)